 Difficulty in carrying out daily activities

 Alzheimer’s disease may affect your daily routine.
 Everyday tasks that you used to be able to perform easily may become more difficult for you if you have dementia.
 Our live-in carers can help take a load off your mind by helping you with household chores such as cleaning, vacuuming, washing up and laundry to make sure you remain comfortable in your home.
 We can also assist you with your food shopping and cook your meals for you.
 Staying healthy is very important, which is why we provide you with nutritious meals that support a healthy and balanced diet as part of our Alzheimer’s and dementia care services.
 If you are able to perform these household tasks yourself but still have some concerns, our carers can just be there to assist you and help you; our domiciliary care services depend entirely on your personal needs and lifestyle.

-Dementia might also influence your behaviour, causing you to find that your personality is starting to change.
+Dementia might also influence your behaviour, so you may find that your personality is starting to change.
 You may become irritable, anxious, panicky or even depressed.
 Dementia is tough and nobody should have to go through it alone.
-With our continued Alzheimer’s care services, support and reassurance Sova Healthcare will help you through this difficult time.
+With our continued Alzheimer’s care services, support and reassurance, Sova Healthcare will help you through this difficult time.
 Your carer will always be kind, compassionate and understanding, enabling you to form a close bond, based on complete trust.
 Depression can be common for people affected by Alzheimer’s or other forms of dementia.
-In fact, depressive symptoms occur in approximately 45% of Alzheimer’s cases, which is the reason why our carers are trained to recognise symptoms of depression and will refer you to a doctor if they feel you need further psychological or medical support.
-During this time they will be a constant and dependable source of care for you, helping you any way possible.
+In fact, depression symptoms occur in approximately 45% of Alzheimer’s cases, which is why our carers are trained to recognise the symptoms and will refer you to a doctor if they feel you need further psychological or medical support.
+During this time, they will be a constant and dependable source of care for you, helping you in any possible way.